Paul Sermon: Biography

 Paul Sermon was born in Oxford, England in 1966.
-Studying for a B.A Hon's Fine Art Degree in the Newport School of Fine Art at Gwent College of Higher Education, under Professor Roy Ascott, he began to gain an interest and involve himself in Telematic art work.
+Studying for a B.A Hon's Fine Art Degree in the Newport School of Fine Art at Gwent College, under Professor Roy Ascott, he began to gain an interest and involve himself in Telematic art work.
 It was at Gwent College that he was first introduced to the possible ways that telecommunication networks and computer systems could be combined to create what became known as Telematic art.

 Sermon then went on to receive a Post Graduate Degree in Fine Art at the University of Reading, specialising in Reading's history in art and computers.
 His final project for this degree was entitled "Think About the People Now".
-The piece incorporated hyper-media technology and computer based interactive narrative that explored a one-man protest that happened at the 1990 remembrance ceremony in London.
+The piece incorporated hyper-media technology and computer based interactive narrative that explored a one-man protest that took place at the 1990 remembrance ceremony in London.
 The piece received a distinction and later that year, the Golden Nica Award from 1991's Prix Ars Electronica in Linz, Austria.

 After this, in the spring of 1992, he was then invited to Helsinki to reproduce it as part of the Finnish MUU Media festival.
 He returned to Finland to make Telematic work for the Finnish Summer Exhibition at Kajaani Art Gallery in north Finland.
 This was where he created "Telematic Dreaming", which became the first of many internationally celebrated telepresence based installations over the next ten years.
 Using live video images and projections, "Telematic Dreaming" was shown in over twenty venues around the world and became known as a seminal piece of interactive, Telematic art.
 It won a Sparky Award at the Los Angeles Interactive Media Festival in 1995 and is permanently on show in the Wild Worlds Gallery at the Bradford Museum of Photography, Film and Television, Yorkshire, England.